jugend/swift-cheat-sheet/README.md

 ## Introduction

-These are the notes I had taken while reading [The Swift Programming Language] (https://developer.apple.com/library/ios/documentation/swift/conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_467) by Apple Inc.
+My notes while reading [The Swift Programming Language] (https://developer.apple.com/library/ios/documentation/swift/conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_467) by Apple Inc.
-If you don't have time to read the book, skimming through these points will save you some time.

-It is still a work in progress, there are still some formatting errors.
-Should you spot any typo or data error, please submit a pull request.
+It is still a work in progress, there are still some formatting and typo errors, will fix them soon.

 ## The Basics